multivoltage/marilena/README.md

 This project can producte output html from input template.
 But in a real word probably we store variables in some part and render some content multiple times (example a footer).
 In this case `templateOptions` can define:

-- `engine`: a subset of fastify supported template engine.
-At this moment `["eta","handlebars"]` are supported.
-Apart `eta`, which is used also in the project library, all others require and installation of the engine since `marilena` use lazy import for engines.
+- `engine`: `eta` or `handlebars` are supported.
+Apart `eta`, which is used also in the project library, all others requires dependency installed since `marilena` use lazy import for engines.
 - `variablesType`: define if variables are loaded from json file or yaml file.
 At this moment only `json` are supported.
 - `prepareEngine`: define a callback where we can setup our engine.
 Basically you can define all things before the render.
 For example: